2021 UTSA Roadrunners football team

 The 2021 UTSA Roadrunners football team represented the University of Texas at San Antonio during the 2021 NCAA Division I FBS football season.
 The Roadrunners played their home games at the Alamodome in San Antonio, Texas, and competed in the West Division of Conference USA (C-USA).
 The team was coached by second-year head coach Jeff Traylor.

 After a win against Memphis on September 25, UTSA became 4–0 for the first time since the 2012 season.
 Two weeks later, on October 9, the program became 6–0 for the first time in its history after defeating Western Kentucky.
 A week later, on the weekend of October 16, the program entered the national polls for the first time, reaching No. 24 in the AP poll and No. 25 in the Coaches poll.
 The Roadrunners remained undefeated for the first time in its history until their 23–45 loss in the final game of the regular season against North Texas Mean Green football team.
 A 34–31 victory over UAB clinched the Conference USA Western Division title, their first in program history.
 The win also confirmed that the Roadrunners would play in their first conference championship game in program history, which they won 49–41 over WKU on December 3.

-Previous season

-The Roadrunners finished the 2020 regular season 7–5 and 5–2 in C–USA play to finish in second in the West Division.
-They were invited to play in the First Responder Bowl, which they lost to Louisiana.